 The JMS Bridge is a simple POJO so can be deployed with most frameworks, simply instantiate the org.apache.activemq.artemis.api.jms.bridge.impl.JMSBridgeImpl class and set the appropriate parameters.

 JMS Bridge Parameters

-The main bean deployed is the JMSBridge bean.
-The bean is configurable by the parameters passed to its constructor.
+The main POJO is the JMSBridge.
+It is is configurable by the parameters passed to its constructor.